Shotgun house: Characteristics

 The rooms of a shotgun house are lined up one behind the other, typically a living room is first, then one or two bedrooms, and finally a kitchen in back.
 Early shotgun houses were not built with bathrooms, but in later years a bathroom with a small hall was built before the last room of the house, or a side addition was built off the kitchen.
 Some shotguns have only two rooms.

 Chimneys tended to be built in the interior, allowing the front and middle rooms to share a chimney with a fireplace opening in each room.
 The kitchen usually has its own chimney.

 Other than the basic floor layout, shotgun houses have many standard features in common.
 The house is almost always close to the street, sometimes with a very short front yard.
 In some cases, the house has no setback and is actually flush with the sidewalk.
 The original steps were wood, but were often replaced with permanent concrete steps.

 A sign of its New Orleans heritage, the house is usually raised 2 to 3 ft off the ground.
 There is a single door and window in the front of the house, and often a side door leading into the back room, which is slightly wider than the rest of the house.
 The front door and window often were originally covered by decorative shutters.
-Side walls may or may not have windows; rooms adjoining neither the front nor back door will generally have at least one window even when the houses are built very close together.
+Side walls may or may not have windows; rooms adjoining either the front or back door will generally have at least one window even when the houses are built very close together.

 Typically, shotgun houses have a wood-frame structure and wood siding, although some examples exist in brick and even stone.
 Many shotguns, especially older or less expensive ones, have flat roofs that end at the front wall of the house.
 In houses built after 1880, the roof usually overhangs the front wall, and there is usually a gable above the overhang.
 The overhang is usually supported by decorative wooden brackets, and sometimes contains cast iron ventilators.

 The rooms are well-sized, and have relatively high ceilings for cooling purposes, as when warm air can rise higher, the lower part of a room tends to be cooler.
 The lack of hallways allows for efficient cross-ventilation in every room.

 Rooms usually have some decoration such as moldings, ceiling medallions, and elaborate woodwork.
 In cities like New Orleans, local industries supplied elaborate but mass-produced brackets and other ornaments for shotgun houses that were accessible even to homeowners of modest means.